-Included in investments at December 31, 2018 are \$1,376 million of marketable fixed income securities issued by the Government of Ontario and related entities (2017 - \$1,171 million).
+Included in investments at December 31, 2018 are 1,376 million of marketable fixed income securities issued by the Government of Ontario and related entities (2017 - 1,171 million).

-Reimbursements paid to the Ministry of Health and Long-Term Care ("MOHLTC") for physicians' fees for services to people with work-related injuries or illnesses are included in claim payments.
+Reimbursements paid to the Ministry of Health and Long-Term Care ("MOHLTC") for physicians' fees for services to injured workers are included in claim payments.
 Administrative fees paid to the MOHLTC are included in administration and other expenses.